Associate Degree Nursing Admission Guide

 - Applicant may retake the unsatisfactory section(s).

-- Applicant is allowed to submit upto two HESI transcripts for that application period.
-It is recommended to wait at least 60 days before retesting.
+- It is recommended to wait at least 60 days before retesting.

-- Please note HESI official scoring sheets must be downloaded directly from Elsevier/Evolve website on a .pdf format (regardless taken at HCC or outside of HCC) - No exceptions.
+- Please note HESI official scoring sheets must be downloaded directly from Elsevier/Evolve website on a .pdf format - No exceptions.

 - HESI Remediation through Elsevier is FREE.